dgaydukov/cert-aws/sa/files/sa.md

 * AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc Redundant site-to-site vpn - create 2 customer gateways (with 2 separate devices in on-premise) and 2 vpn to single virtual private gateway.
 * CloudHub - allows multiple sites (that all connected to your vpc) to communicate with each other (they already can communicate with vpc using site-to-site vpn).
 To establish it you must:
-    * use single VGW
-    * use separate customer gateway for each site and assign unique BGP ASN (Autonomous System Number) for each
+    * use single VPG and multiple customer gateway for each site and assign unique BGP ASN (Autonomous System Number) for each
-    * each site should have non-overlapping IP range (VGW acts as hub and re-advertise these ranges to other sites, so they communicate with each other)
+    * each site should have non-overlapping IP range (VPG acts as hub and re-advertise these ranges to other sites, so they communicate with each other)
-    * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VGW) Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
+    * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VPG) Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
 VPG (virtual private gateway) terminate IPSec connection and from there on traffic goes unencrypted.
-Customer Gateway - to configure vpn, you have to create customer gateway in your on-premise, and then you have to notify aws about this.
-So from aws side it's just a way to notify aws about your customer gateway (you just supply IP of your real customer gateway).
+CGW (Customer Gateway) - to configure vpn, you have to create customer gateway in your on-premise, and then you have to notify aws about this.
+So from aws side it's just a way to notify aws about your customer gateway.
+You have to supply static IP of your real customer gateway, if CGW behind NAT, you can use IP address of NAT.
+For dynamic routing - you have to provide BGP ASN, for static - it provided by default.
 Client VPN endpoint - allows end users to access aws network over TLS.
 Target network (vpc subnet) - network that you associate with VPN endpoint, so end users can access it.
 You create vpn endpoint, associate it with target network and distribute vpn config file with end users.
 End user download openVpn and using your config connect to vpc.
 When you create client vpn you can enable split-tunnel.
 There are 3 ways for authentication for client vpn